sleepymalc/VSCode-LaTeX-Inkscape/README.md

 I use LaTeX heavily in past two years for both academic work and professional work, and I think I'm quite proficient in terms of type thing out in LaTeX.
 But when I see this blog post from **Gilles Castel**-[How I'm able to take notes in mathematics lectures using LaTeX and Vim](https://castel.dev/post/lecture-notes-1/) and also [How I draw figures for my mathematical lecture notes using Inkscape](https://castel.dev/post/lecture-notes-2/), I finally realize that I'm still too naive.

-I took quite a few math courses, hence after find out this incredible workflow, I decide to copy the whole setup from Linux-Vim to macOS-Vscode.
-So, if you're interested in this and in the same situation as me, don't want to jump into Linux and Vim, follow me!
+I took quite a few math courses, hence after find out this incredible workflow, I decide to adapt the whole setup from Linux-Vim to macOS-Vscode.
+So, if you're interested in this and in the same situation as me, namely if you don't want to jump into Linux and Vim, follow me!

 ## Disclaimer

 Please look through the two blog posts above from Gilles Castel!
-They are incredible, and worth spending your time to really understand how all things works, I'm only a copy-cat who want to mimic his workflow, but with a little patient to set up whole thing in my environment.
+They are incredible, and worth spending your time to really understand how all things works, and what's the motivation behind all these.
+I'm only a copy-cat who want to mimic his workflow, but with a little patient to set up whole thing in my environment.
 Definitely show the respect to the original author!

 ## Setup For Typing Blasting Fast